Did you know that you have over 600 muscles in your body?

 The right amount for you will depend on your activity level and your goals.
 While the studies vary, it’s reasonably safe to say that you should eat 0.7-1 grams per pound of body weight depending on how active you are.

 Some of the protein staples I keep in my kitchen include whole eggs, grass-fed or farm-raised meats and poultry, and wild-caught fish.
 And let’s not forget that proteins come in a variety of plant-based food including edamame, fermented or soaked beans, as well as greens.

 And if you are wondering about protein powder, you might want to check out this article where I talk about some of my favorites, or shop my line of protein powders and whole food based supplement.

 2. Consume Carbohydrates

 When you work out, your body taps into your muscles’ energy stores.
 If you don’t eat enough carbohydrates, your body won’t have enough energy reserves to tap into and will break down your muscles instead.

 The best way to get your carbs is to eat a nice variety of healthy, whole food options.
-Some great examples are brown rice, sweet potatoes, quinoa, sprouted oats or a large assortment of vegetables.
+Some great examples are sweet potatoes, quinoa, sprouted oats or a large assortment of vegetables.
 Fruit is great too, but it’s a quick-digesting carb and won’t have the same long-lasting effect that a bowl of overnight oatmeal will.
 Mix up your carbohydrate sources, and prioritize those ones from whole foods to support your muscles and energy.